 Example applications would include commercial appliances such as commercial dishwashers, glasswashers and laundry equipment as these are connected to a mains water supply feed to operate.

-It is the responsibility of a property owner to know which regulations are applicable to their circumstances and ensure compliance.
-Regulations are typically in effect between the boundary of a property and the point of discharge as illustrated below.
+It is the responsibility of a property owner to know which regulations apply to their circumstances and ensure compliance.
+Laws are typically in effect between the boundary of a property and the point of discharge as illustrated below.

 Who are WRAS?